 Fire Rate (how fast the weapon attacks) appears to be the one stat not affected by weapon Tier and is instead tied to the weapon type.

-All objects in the game have a Rarity.
+All objects in the game have an assigned Rarity.
 For weapons, this is used as a rough indication of how unusual the weapon's features are as well as how likely you are to find one.

 - Common weapons deal basic damage only and use the most energy to operate; they will have the most basic (common) secondary attacks if the weapon class has that ability.